-Summer is around the corner, and you may have already started your spring planting.
+Summer is here and your gardens are coming into bloom.
 Aside from creating a sustainable addition to your meals, gardening is good for both your mental and physical health.

 But why is that?